 What Is the National Stock Exchange?

-NSE has$5 Trillionin total market capitalisation till May 2024 and cemented its name as one of the world’s largest stock exchanges.
-Currently, NSE is the 7th largest stock exchange in the world.
+NSE has $4.78 Trillion in total market capitalisation till May 2026 and cemented its name as one of the world’s largest stock exchanges.
+Currently, the NSE is the 7th largest stock exchange in the world and 3rd largest in Asia.
 The main advantages of the NSE are its high liquidity and ease of trading due to its incorporation of the latest technologies.

 Currently, NSE conducts transactions in equity and wholesale debt markets.
 The NIFTY 50 Index is one of the most widely popular offerings of the NSE, which monitors the largest assets in the Indian equity market and represents the majority of total market capitalisation.